galopago/misistemote/README.md

 ## PCB DESIGN

-The PCB design followed one simple principle: Try to place the MCU board as close as possible to a corner, maximizing the contiguos available pcb remaingin space.
+The PCB design followed one simple principle: Try to place the MCU board as close as possible to a corner, maximizing the contiguous available PCB remaining space.

 Small microcontroller         |Medium MCU                      | Big MCU
 ------------------------------|--------------------------------|-----------------------------